heliossun/ELIP/rebuttal.md

 R3.4 What is the significance of assigning the similarity vector ρ as the general representation for ρi2t and ρt2i?

-A3.4 ρi2t and ρt2i follow the same rule, as described in Equation 6 and Equation 7.
-Using ρ in both equations enhances clarity and consistency.
+A3.4 We use ρ as the general representation for ρi2t and ρt2i to enhance the clarity and consistency of our equation.
+Since ρi2t and ρt2i follow the same computation rule in Equation 6 and Equation 7 from our main draft.

 R3.5 In line 120, v_{cls} is not text embeddings, so it would be good to rephrase the sentence.